parasuramivln/PDC-support-web/README.md

 In order to publish these documents to the official PDC webportal you need to have those specific access rights to KTH ITA.
-Publishing is achieve by running command `make public`
+Publishing is achieve by running command `make public` This folder also contains the file `index_redirect.html` which is a HTML to redirect traffic from the KTH polopoly sites to the actual documentation written here.